bitlather/academy-pgh-sessions/2017-11-05-linux-commands.md

 # apt-get update
 ```

 Now, we can install software.
-Here are some things we'll need:
+Let's start with python:
 ```
 # apt-get install python
 ```